10 Best Jobs After LLB to Pursue A Successful Law Career

 5. Public Prosecutor

 This job profile is best suited for those who want to build their career in criminal law or public services.
-They are responsible for representing the state in criminal cases by investing evidence, drafting charges and ensuring justice for the victims.
+They are responsible for representing the state in criminal cases by investigating evidence, drafting charges and ensuring justice for the victims.

 Salary in India: Starting salaries range from Rs.
 4 LPA to Rs.
-6 LPA with experienced prosecutors earning Rs.
+6 LPA, with experienced prosecutors earning Rs.
 8 LPA to Rs.
 12 LPA (Source: Payscale)

 Also Read: